Fraternalilab/POPSlegacy/README.md

 # POPS: Parameter OPtimised Surface of proteins and nucleic acids

+Note: This repository contains the POPS program that was in use under the name *POPS* until April 2019.
+It has been renamed *POPSlegacy* and replaced with a repository named *POPS* that contains the POPS program in the subdirectory POPSC and the R Shiny code POPSR.

 Calculation of solvent accessible surface areas (SASAs) of biopolymers, currently proteins and nucleic acids.